AdrKacz/IA-Negotiation/README.md

 We use the `curses` library to print information in the terminal and refresh it.

-We first wrap our `main` function in the `curses.wrapper` to safely get access our terminal screen
+We first wrap our `main` function in the `curses.wrapper` to safely get access our terminal screen.

 We then initialise the screen and the colour used in `./legacy/main.py`.

-At every iteration, the seller acts, then the buyer acts, then the terminal is refreshed.
+At every iteration, the **Seller** acts, then the **Buyer** acts, then the terminal is refreshed.
 There is a total of `10` iteration because, with the strategies defined, there is no need for more to find an agreement.

 ```py
 for i in range(10):